AUSTRALIAN LED KOKODA

 - 1 to 1 General Guide-Client ratio

-- Dinner on the last night at hotel
+- Farewell dinner on the final night

 - Snack Pack for each expedition day to get you between meals

 - Urine and health chart